-- Öxarárfoss waterfall: The waterfall is extremely stunning and you need to see it. Öxarárfoss e.
-Axe River waterfall is located in the Almannagjá ravine so it’s hard to miss.
-The waterfall was once moved by Vikings to make it’s located more suitable for the Alþingi parliament meeting.
+- Öxarárfoss waterfall: The waterfall is extremely stunning and would be sad to miss. Öxarárfoss e.
+Axe River Waterfall is located in Almannagjá ravine so it’s hard to miss when roaming around the designated walking paths.
+Fun Fact: The waterfall was moved by Vikings to make its location more suitable for the Alþingi parliament meetings.

 - Drekkingarhylur pond: Where they used to drown women who had babies out of wedlock.
 A tragic but beautiful place and has a great sign to read all the history of it.

-- Peningagjá pond: Where people have thrown coins for food fortune for a very long time and they glisten beautifully in the water.
-A stunning site in the crystal clear glacial water.
+- Peningagjá pond: Where people have thrown coins for fortune for a very long time and they glisten beautifully in the water.
+A stunning sight in the crystal clear glacial water.

 - Almannagjá: The ravine/gorge at Thingvellir where you can walk with high lava walls on both sides and see some stunning views in the meantime.
-Must-walk!
+A real Must-walk!

 Can I see the continental plates move apart with bare eyes?

-The continental plates or the tectonic plates move very slowly apart so you cannot see it with bare eyes.
-Nonetheless, it does move significantly over the years so if you visit a few times with some years apart you might be able to spot the difference!
+The continental or as they are also called, the tectonic plates, move very slowly apart, only about 2 centimeters a year, so you can not see any real movement with bare eyes.
+Nonetheless, the plates do move significantly over decades so if you visit with significant years apart you might be able to spot the difference!

 Why does the water in the Þingvellir lakes never freeze?